in-fun/KubeScript/doc/comparison.md

 On the other hand, KubeScript's reusable constructs are just TypeScript functions or objects, it's easy to customize them for your needs.

+### Acorn

+> [Acorn](https://docs.acorn.io/) is an application packaging and deployment
+> framework that simplifies running apps on Kubernetes.
+Acorn is able to package
+> up all of an application's Docker images, configuration, and deployment
+> specifications into a single Acorn image artifact.
+This artifact is
+> publishable to any OCI container registry allowing it to be deployed on any
+> dev, test, or production Kubernetes.
+The portability of Acorn images enables
+> developers to develop applications locally and move to production without
+> having to switch tools or technology stacks.
+>
+> Acorn is a layer of abstraction on top of Kubernetes.
+Acorn users do not work
+> with Kubernetes YAML files directly.
+By design, no Kubernetes knowledge is
+> needed to use Acorn.
+>
+> We hope Acorn will simplify packaging and deployment of applications on
+> Kubernetes.

+The quote above summarizes Acorn very well.
+Hiding the complexity of Kubernetes by a layer of abstraction is good for basic use cases.
+But when building realworld complex services or apps, you also lose the flexibility and power of Kubernetes manifests.

+KubeScript does not hide Kubernetes manifests, instead it tries to make working with it a charm.